By Emma Marshall (updated January 2023)

 The museum offers an immersive experience.
 In its own words, “Visitors are invited not just to look, but to touch and feel the trams, hear the vehicles and let their emotions run free; a memory of a wonderful meeting at a tram stop, a charming tram driver or an adventurous trip on the bus!”.

 You can visit on four days of the week (Monday, Wednesday, Saturday and Sunday) from 1pm until 6pm.
-Adult tickets are 12 CHF, with reduced prices for children and young adults.
-It is free for Zurich Card holders.
+Entry is free for Zurich Card holders.